This article covers row variants, explaining how they work, and how you can create and configure them.

 Target rows at specific groups, based on age, activity, behavioural analytics, etc. Depending on how you've grouped your users, you can easily direct specific content to them.
 Follow the link for further information on how to set segmentation tags.

-Date periods are often referred to as scheduling, meaning you can specify the date and time your content is available to your end-users.
+Add Timeframe (previously labelled Any Date) allows you to schedule a date and time for your content to be available to your end-users.
 Follow the link for further information on how to set variant scheduling.

 In the Properties panel (shown below) you have further options to define the alignment of your imagery.